Cristopxer/Cristopxer/README.md

 # Welcome Humans and Bots!🙋‍♂️

-### I'm Cristopher Ortiz, and I'm a Junior Software Engineer.
+### I'm Cristopher Ortiz, and I'm a Software Engineer.

 #### Currently learning/working on: